milvus-io/pymilvus/docs/source/res/Intro_to_Indexes.md

 Cartesian products of `m` low-dimensional vector spaces, and then quantizes the decomposed low-dimensional vector spaces.
 In the end, each vector is stored in `m` × `nbits` bits.
-Instead of calculating the distances between the target vector and the center of all the units, product quantization enables the calculation of distances between the target vector and the clustering center of each low-dimensional space and greatly reduces the time complexity and space complexity of the algorithm.
+Instead of calculating the distances between the target vector and the center of all the units, product quantization enables the calculation of distances between the target vector, and the clustering center of each low-dimensional space and greatly reduces the time complexity and space complexity of the algorithm.

 IVF_PQ performs IVF index clustering, and then quantizes the product of vectors.
 Its index file is even